githubschool/automatic-memory/_posts/0000-01-04-GuillaumeDR57.md

 Caption here

-I'm the king of the throne
+I'm the king of the throne (in the bathroom)